DISTRICT BUILDINGS ARE OPEN BY APPOINTMENT ONLY UNTIL FURTHER NOTICE DUE TO THE COVID-19 PANDEMIC. MASKS AND PHYSICAL

 Des Moines Public Schools would like to provide families and staff with an update on COVID-19, commonly referred to as Coronavirus, as the the number of confirmed cases continue to increase in Iowa and across the nation.

 This web page will be updated as new information or guidelines are provided by public health officials.
 The right-hand menu contains additional information on Coronavirus and its impact at DMPS.

 Thank you for your support and partnership as we work together to during this pandemic, and our hope to see our students, teachers, staff, families and volunteers back in our schools when it is safe.

 WHAT DMPS IS DOING

 DMPS is in regular contact with Polk County Public Health and the Iowa Department of Public Health (IDPH), and follows the guidelines and best practices from those entities and the Centers for Disease Control (CDC) when it comes to responding to public health concerns, including Coronavirus and the flu.
 Examples of steps taken by the school district include:

 - DMPS has disinfected school buses with a high pressure cleaning solution, and bus drivers have been provided with disinfectant wipes for additional cleaning of common areas on their buses.
-The district has also increased our inventory of cleaning and safety supplies should they become necessary.
+The district has also increased its overall inventory of cleaning and safety supplies.

-- In addition, DMPS postponed or canceled foreign trips that student groups had planned over Spring Break to areas with numerous Coronavirus cases, and has shared additional travel information with families and staff prior to the start of Spring Break.
+- In March, DMPS postponed or canceled foreign trips that student groups had planned over Spring Break to areas with numerous Coronavirus cases, and shared additional travel information with families and staff prior to the start of Spring Break.

 - DMPS is regularly sharing information in regard to Coronavirus on our web site, in our weekly e-newsletter, in emails to parents and staff, on social media, on school signage, and with the news media.

 DMPS will continue to monitor the situation with county and state health officials.
 Should Iowa’s status change, the district will turn to IDPH and the CDC and follow any updated guidelines.